SameOldSamOld/flowjotter/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The objective of flowjotter is to be a time-saving tool for researchers working with High Dimensional Flow Cytometry data.
+Flowjotter is a time-saving tool for researchers working with High Dimensional Flow Cytometry data.

-Flowjotter is useful for quick, automated plotting of Cytometry data copied from the FlowJo data export table into excel files.
+- Useful for quick, automated plotting of Cytometry data from the FlowJo data export table exported into excel files.

-Flowjotter also features extremely fast conversion to .pzfx Prism file format for users who would prefer to make their graphs or stats in Prism.
+- Extremely fast conversion to Prism file format for users who would prefer to make their graphs or statatistics in Prism (.prism files require Prism 10).
+If you have an earlier version of Prism, you can manually correct the file format to .pzfx

 <figure>
 <img src="inst/logos/flowjotter_app.png" alt="The flowjotter UI" />